benallfree/gobot/plop-templates/readme/postamble.md

 If you just want to grab a binary quickly for your own use, `npx gobot@latest <app>` is quite a bit easier than manually downloading zips and installing binaries in shell paths.
 Gobot handles it all for you effortlessly.

-## Technical Notes

-### Repository API Rate Limits

-When you run an app, Gobot may periodically hits repository REST APIs to query for new releases.
-This may, at times, lead to hitting API rate limits.

-#### Github API

-If you are hitting Github API rate limits, you may supply a `GITHUB_TOKEN` environment variable.
-More information in the [manual](https://cli.github.com/manual/gh_help_environment)

 ## Adding your app to the Gobot registry

 We want to add native support for lots of binary apps!